lab1092/blender-manual_ja/manual/modifiers/generate/decimate.rst

          .. note::

-            Although the :guilabel:`Ratio` is directly proportional to the number of remaining faces, triangles are used when calculating the ratio.
+            Although the *Ratio* is directly proportional to the number of remaining faces, triangles are used when calculating the ratio.

             This means that if your mesh contains quads, the number of remaining faces will be larger than expected, because quads remain unchanged if their edges are not collapsed.

-            This is only true if the :guilabel:`Triangulate` option is disabled.
+            This is only true if the *Triangulate* option is disabled.

          .. note::